martinwellman/odm-qpcr-analyzer/qpcr_analyzer/README.md

 ### Local Fixes: Ghostscript

 1. The `ghostscript` package does not properly encode string parameters passed to the Ghostscript API (in ghostscript/_gsprint.py).
 This is only a problem in certain versions of Python (Python 3.8.10).
 The parameters must be properly encoded by calling each parameter's encode("UTF-8") members.

+### Local Fixes: PyCel

+1. `PyCel` raises an exception when coercing infinity and NaN to a number, which terminates evaluation of a cell.
+We modify the code to avoid this exception.

 ## Notes on BioRad Software Output